micmejia/bible-dump/NKJV/Leviticus/Lev 11.md

 For I _am_ the Lord who brings you up out of the land of Egypt, to be your God.
 You shall therefore be holy, for I _am_ holy.

 ###### 46
-'This _is_ the law [^k]of the animals and the birds and every living creature that moves in the waters, and of every creature that creeps on the earth,
+'This _is_ the law of the animals and the birds and every living creature that moves in the waters, and of every creature that creeps on the earth,

 ###### 47
 to distinguish between the unclean and the clean, and between the animal that may be eaten and the animal that may not be eaten.' "